Knowledge Cube is a concept and method to conduct a KM analysis.

 The model allows fast clarification of terms and identification of knowledge management program direction.

 Furthermore, it shows where KM related digitalization and other techniques bring the greatest benefits and are contributing to success of the organization.
+It also shows where the costs are highest.
 This improves the understanding when defining outcomes of a knowledge management project.

 We use it at the beginning of a KM project to get the right focus.